nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a student to ProgrammerError with the his/her student ID and class ID.

-Format: `add -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID>`
+Format: `add -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID> -email <EMAIL>`

 Examples:

-- `add -n Sherwin -sid A1234567X -cid B01`: Adds the student called Sherwin with student ID A1234567X and class ID B01 to ProgrammerError.
+- `add -n Sherwin -sid A1234567X -cid B01 -email e0542421@u.nus.edu`: Adds the student called Sherwin with student ID A1234567X and class ID B01 and email e0542421@u.nus.edu to ProgrammerError.

-- `add -n Betsy -sid A2345678X -cid B02`: Adds the student called Betsy with student ID A2345678X and class ID B02 to ProgrammerError.
+- `add -n Betsy -sid A2345678X -cid B02 -email e043245@u.nus.edu`: Adds the student called Betsy with student ID A2345678X and class ID B02 to and email e043245@u.nus.edu ProgrammerError.

 ### <a name="filter-student"></a>6.
 Filter List: `filter`